yonglehou/Conduit/readme.md

 ## Local message bus and the service bus

 * The message bus is a bus internal to a Conduit (application or service).
+Messages marked as local only will get published within the local message bus and not get publish to the distributed network via the service bus.
 * The service bus is the distributed network.
 The message bus is connected to the service bus and makes the service bus transparent.
+By default messages go from the message bus to the service bus and then to the distributed subscribers.

 This is how 2 services distributed with Conduit look connected by the service bus.